 Want to make friends?
 Get into making casseroles.
 Showing up with a generous tray of comfort food is a good way to show others you care.
-“A casserole is the dish you serve when you have people over, or that you take when you're going somewhere,” says Jenné Claiborne, author of the vegan cookbook and blog Sweet Potato Soul.
+“A casserole is a dish you serve when you have people over, or that you take when you're going somewhere,” says Jenné Claiborne, author of the vegan cookbook and blog "Sweet Potato Soul".
 “It’s food to share,” she says.

 Every kitchen needs at least one casserole dish for lasagna, mac and cheese, enchiladas, or tuna noodle casserole.
 But finding just the right one depends on your needs and your budget.
-The price range in this category of cookware is wide.
-There are basic ones that get the job done and objects of beauty you’ll pass on in your will.
+The price range in this category of cookware is wide so rest assured you'll find the one for you.
+There are basic varieties that get the job done and objects of beauty you’ll pass on in your will.

 Glass allows you to visually monitor cooking